DSTECHNO/rhoDST/README.md

 # Developers

-Ender Demirel, PhD
+- Ender Demirel, PhD

-Aras Dogan
+- Aras Dogan

+# License
+Copyright 2020 Design and Simulation Technologies Inc.
+Distributed using the GNU General Public License (GPL), version 3; see the LICENSE file for details.